Best Checked Luggage 2020

 Wheeled duffel bags and checked bags with spinner wheels are easy to maneuver even around crowded airport terminals and busy city streets.
 You will also want a travelling suitcase or expandable spinner with a smooth telescoping handle.
 They last thing you want while lugging your checked bag is to have a handle that locks up when you need to stow it away.

 Today’s luggage is made not only with practicality in mind but style as well.
 While some travelers may prefer to keep it simple with a solid-colored bag, more travelers these days are looking for ways to express their unique personalities and sense of style through their luggage.
 As you shop, you’ll see that you can find checked luggage in just about any color and pattern imaginable, so why not use this opportunity to make a fashion statement?
 Another benefit of choosing checked luggage that’s less “traditional” in color and style is that doing so can help your bag stand out.
 This can make it less likely to be lost or mistaken for somebody else’s on the baggage carousel.
 It can also make it easier for you to identify your bag while you’re waiting at the baggage claim.

 Make Sure There’s Enough Storage

 Ultimately, the whole point of buying checked luggage is to help you get more of your items from point A to point B when you travel.
 Make sure the luggage you end up choosing is not only large enough to meet your needs but that there are plenty of storage compartments throughout so you can keep your belongings easily organized while you travel.
-Ideally, you’ll want to have at least one waterproof storage compartment to protect things like your electronics and charging cables.
-Some travelers will even use these compartments to store wet swimsuits or other soiled clothing so it doesn’t come into contact with other items in their bag.
+Ideally, you’ll want to have at least one waterproof storage compartment or main compartment to protect things like your electronics and charging cables.
+Some travelers will even use these compartments to store wet swimsuits or other soiled clothing so it doesn’t come into contact with other items in their suitcase.

 Decide on Must-Have Features